libbpf/bpfvv/HOWTO.md

 There are three main views of the program:
 * (on the left) C source view
 * (in the middle) interactive instruction stream
-* (on the right) program state: known values of registers and stack slots *at selected log line*
+* (on the right) program state: known values of registers and stack slots for the *selected log line*

-The left and right views are hidable:
+The left and right views are collapsible

 https://github.com/user-attachments/assets/758d650b-22f1-49f0-ab46-ae1a089667a8